Butternut Squash Macaroni and Cheese

 How to Store and Reheat Leftovers

+• Refrigerate.
 You can keep and enjoy any leftover butternut squash mac and cheese for 3-5 days if stored airtight and in the fridge.
-Because baked macaroni and cheese has a tendency to dry out more easily than a stovetop version, I suggest reheating it in the oven or microwave as follows:

-Mac and cheese can be frozen either whole or divided into single-serving portions for easy reheating!
-To freeze, store the cooled macaroni and cheese wrapped in a double layer of plastic wrap, topped with a layer of aluminum foil to prevent freezer burn.
-You can keep mac and cheese in a freezer-safe bag or container for up to 3 months.
+Yes!
+This butternut squash macaroni and cheese freezes well, either whole or in portions, for easy reheating.
+Wrap the cooled casserole in a layer of plastic wrap, plus a layer of aluminum foil to prevent freezer burn.
+Freeze the mac and cheese for up to 3 months.
+Defrost in the fridge before reheating.

-Admittedly, if you use gluten free pasta, it will get a bit mushy from freezing and thawing.
+Full disclaimer: If you make this recipe with gluten free pasta, it will get a bit mushy from freezing and thawing.
 That’s just the nature of these types of noodles.
-But it will still taste delicious!
+But your mac and cheese will still taste delicious!

 Butternut squash macaroni and cheese is spooned out of a baking dish